{Download

 project affiliated with Stanford University's Graduate Program

-in Journalism and based at San Jose State University's School
+in Journalism and later based at San Jose State University's School

 The San Francisco Examiner -- 11/00-11/02